daguilarm/belich-env-manager/README.md

 ## Features

 *   **Read and Parse**:
-    - Accurately reads and parses existing `.env` files, understanding their structure.
+    - Accurately reads and parses existing `.env` files directly (in .env format), understanding their structure.
+    - You can also use the package using Laravel Collections to manage the .env files.
 *   **Get Variables**:
     - Retrieve the value of any environment variable.
     - Option to provide a default value if the key is not found.